Click to resize the text + -

 In the 1920s and 1930s, Nebraskans witnessed several unfortunate events including a dam collapse, flooding caused by new but unproven water systems, and a newly-built schoolhouse crumbling at its foundations.
-These incidents, despite false starts in 1913 and 1921, served as the catalyst for the creation of a board responsible for protecting the health, safety, and welfare of all citizens and visitors in Nebraska through regulating the practices of engineering and architecture.
+These incidents served as the catalyst for the creation of a board responsible for protecting the health, safety, and welfare of all citizens and visitors in Nebraska through regulating the practices of engineering and architecture.

-The State Board of Examiners for Professional Engineers and Architects was created by the Nebraska Unicameral Legislature through Legislative Bill 14, and established the Nebraska Engineers and Architects Regulation Act.
+Despite false starts in 1913 and 1921, the State Board of Examiners for Professional Engineers and Architects was created by the Nebraska Unicameral Legislature through Legislative Bill 14, and established the Nebraska Engineers and Architects Regulation Act.
 Senators Lester Dunn of Lancaster, A.L.
 Miller of Kimball, L.B.
 Murphy of Scotts Bluff, E.M.
 Von Seggern of Cuming, Amos Thomas of Douglas, Ernest A. Adams of Douglas, and John Knickrehm of Hall were the bill’s sponsors.
 Governor Robert “Roy” Cochran signed the bill to enact it into law, which became effective on August 16, 1937.

 In its first year, the Board consisted of three engineers and two architects.
 The five original board members were professional engineers Roy M. Green and David L. Erickson, both of Lincoln; Albert L. Turner of Omaha; and architect board members William L. Steele and Charles W. Steinbaugh, both of Omaha.
 These board members initially forgot to license themselves, and as a result, later created their own license numbers: B-1 through B-5.